ciocolei/indieco-website/README.md

 # IndieCo Website

-A 7-page static website for IndieCo — PR & Media Advisory.
-No framework, no build step.
-Pure HTML/CSS/JS — deploy anywhere.
+A 7-page static website for IndieCo.

 ---